 Additional Risk Groups

-Those over 85 years old
+Individuals older than 85 years old

 Senior women

-Seniors who take 5 or more medications
+Seniors who take five or more medications

 Alzheimer’s patients